Here at Purse & Clutch, we're committed to the following set of principles:

 - We have a strict nondiscrimination policy based on gender, race, caste, political affiliation or age

-From our Lindsey Owens, the Quality Control Manager from our Guatemala Line:
+From Lindsey Owens, Quality Control Manager from our Guatemala Collection: